jkreindl/SulongDebugDemo/postfix_calculator_C/README.md

 ## Usage

 The demo evaluates a hard-coded arithmetic expression in postfix notation.
-The operands are the following:
+The operands are of the following kinds:

 * signed integer numbers: these will be pushed onto the internal number stack
 * `+`, `-`, `*`, `/`: these pop the top two values from the internal number stack, perform the operation, and push the result back onto the stack